 How’s THAT for some equity?

-2. I have extra in my budget, so let’s buy something
+2. I have extra dough in my budget, so let’s buy something

 I cheated my budget.
 I also cheated my future self.